thesalmonidae/data-engineering-example/README.md

 Start three VSCode instances with `code .`, `code java` and `code python` commands.
 In the Java and Python VScode instances run `ctrl+shift+p` and build the devcontainers.

-Then create resources with `resources/create`.
+Then create resources with `make resources/create`.

 At this point, you should have three VSCode instances, one in your host, one Java devcontainer and one Python devcontainer.
 Then the Docker compose will start: Grafana, Kafka, Kafka Exporter, Postgres,